OA and Marine Spatial Management (including MPAs)

 SEEA EA provides explicit accounting treatments for changes in ecosystem condition.
 Ecosystem enhancement is defined as "the increase in the value of an ecosystem asset over an accounting period that is associated with an improvement in the condition of the asset during that accounting period" (SEEA EA para 10.15), while ecosystem degradation is defined as "the decrease in the value of an ecosystem asset over an accounting period that is associated with a decline in the condition of the ecosystem asset during that accounting period" (SEEA EA para 10.21)[11].
 These accounting entries enable tracking of whether ecosystems within MPAs are improving (net enhancement), stable (no net change), or declining despite protection (net degradation).

 Changes in ecosystem services flow provide another dimension for assessing MPA effectiveness.
-Accounts can track whether protection is maintaining or enhancing the capacity of marine ecosystems to deliver services such as:
+Table 3.4.2 below summarises four ecosystem service effectiveness indicators that accounts can track to assess whether protection is maintaining or enhancing the capacity of marine ecosystems to deliver services.

-The extended supply-use tables in SEEA EA enable integration of ecosystem services data with economic accounts, facilitating analysis of how changes in MPA ecosystem health translate into economic outcomes for dependent communities and industries (SEEA EA Chapter 11)[16].
-For detailed guidance on compiling ecosystem services accounts for marine ecosystems, see TG-2.4 Ecosystem Goods and Services.
+For detailed guidance on compiling ecosystem services accounts for marine ecosystems, see TG-2.4 Environmental (including Ecosystem) Goods and Services.
 The combined presentation of ecosystem and economic accounts is addressed in TG-3.8 Combined Presentations.

 The 2030 Agenda for Sustainable Development includes SDG 14 "Life Below Water" with targets directly relevant to marine spatial management.
 SDG Target 14.5 calls for countries to "conserve at least 10 per cent of coastal and marine areas, consistent with national and international law and based on the best available scientific information," with indicator 14.5.1 measuring "coverage of protected areas in relation to marine areas"[12].
 SDG Target 14.2 addresses sustainable management and protection of marine and coastal ecosystems, monitored through indicator 14.2.1 on "proportion of national exclusive economic zones managed using ecosystem-based approaches."

-Beyond static reporting, accounts support adaptive management by providing a systematic basis for tracking outcomes and adjusting strategies.
-The cyclical nature of accounting--with regular updates to extent, condition, and services data--aligns with adaptive management frameworks that emphasize learning from management interventions and adjusting approaches based on observed results.
+Accounts support adaptive management by providing a systematic basis for tracking outcomes and adjusting strategies.
+The cyclical nature of accounting—with regular updates to extent, condition, and services data—aligns with adaptive management frameworks that emphasize learning from management interventions and adjusting approaches based on observed results.

 For MPA managers, accounts can inform decisions such as: